pliptor/Interleavers/README.md

 ## A collection of tools for permutation and interleaver generation.

 ### takeshita-costello folder
-Contains scripts for the generation of takeshita-costello interleavers.
+Contains perl and python scripts for the generation of takeshita-costello interleavers.
 These interleavers are can be found in the communications toolbox of Matlab(R).

 ### s-random folder